 I.B.
 Message from the President

-I look forward to working with you all, and call on you all to continue to provide your best efforts to strengthen and improve this handbook and the university, so that we may fulfill our responsibilities to our students, our community and the public.
+I call on all of the administrators and faculty members to continue to provide your best efforts to strengthen and improve this handbook and the university, so that we may fulfill our responsibilities to our students, our community and the public.